tfrce/thedaywefightback.js/README.md

 thedaywefightback.js is a javascript snippet that automatically activates at midnight of February 11th and adds a banner to your site for 24 hours in support of [thedaywefightback.org](https://thedaywefightback.org).

+You can add it to your site now, it won't be activated until the day of and will only make one small html call before 02/11.
+You can also host the files locally.

 **If you own a website, no matter how big or small, we need your help.**

 Mass surveillance is a grave challenge to privacy on the Internet, and threatens our ability to communicate and conduct transactions privately online. **This is a critical moment:** If we don't convince Congress to make meaningful change now, while Snowden's leaks have the public's attention, we may never have another chance.